-G.1.k.3.
-The annual program records must be submitted with an updated CV as part of the resident's application packet for the Specialty exam to the Neurology Credentials Committee by October 1 of the year prior to the resident's planned examination date.
+G.1.k.2.
+The annual program records must be submitted to the Neurology Credentials Committee by October 1 of the year prior to the resident's planned examination date.

 G.1.I.
 Didactic Program (where applicable)

 G.1.I.1.
 Residency Course Work: Appropriate didactic courses are desirable for all residents.